-Students will be considered in-county, out-of-county, or out-of-state for tuition calculation.
-For the purpose of establishing differential tuition, the following procedure applies to both full and part-time students.
+Students' tuition rate will either be in-county, out-of-county, or out-of-state for tuition purposes.
+The following procedure applies to both full and part-time students.
 (See related Tuition and Fees Policy and Procedures.)

 A student's determined residency status will be used in the evaluation process for Selective Admission Programs.